 As global awareness of the Amazon’s ecological and cultural importance continues to grow, so does interest in its distinctive artistic expressions.

-The future indicates ongoing growth of Indigenous and non-Indigenous voices, each contributing in their own way to a rich and constantly evolving story of a region that is both ancestral and contemporary.
+The future promises a continued flourishing of both Indigenous and non-Indigenous voices.
+Each one contributes, in their own way, to a rich and ever-evolving narrative.
+It is the story of a region that is both ancestral and deeply contemporary.

 Art does not explain the world — it transforms the way we see it.